ridwanbejo/kubus/README.md

 # Kubus

 Kubus is Kubernetes security scanner which written in Python Standard Library based on CIS benchmark.
+This is just demo application for my personal projects.

 > ## Disclaimer
 > - This tool is non-commercial product